Ghani named Afghan president-elect after deal to end election dispute

 Under the terms of the unity deal, Ghani will share power with a chief executive proposed by Abdullah.
 The two will share control over who leads key institutions such as the army and other executive decisions.

 Nuristani acknowledged deep flaws in a June 14 run-off vote and said a U.N.-supervised audit was not adequate to weed out all vote-rigging.
-The audit was organised at a cost of $10 million (6.1 million pounds) to be paid with U.S. aid money, according to the United Nations.
+The audit was organized at a cost of $10 million to be paid with U.S. aid money, according to the United Nations.

 The final sticking point in the negotiations to form a unity government was Abdullah's insistence that the official final vote tally not be released, his aides have said.
 Abdullah was widely believed to be far behind in the official results.